-REST API Extended Installation and Usage
+REST API Extended addon

 In this article, we’ll show you how to install and set up the REST API Extended add-on for AffiliateWP.

-1. Installing the REST API Extended Add-on
+Installing the REST API Extended addon

 Before we get started, be sure to install and activate AffiliateWP on your WordPress site.

-After installing the REST API Extended add-on, the next step is to configure the REST API Extended settings.
-To do this, navigate to AffiliateWP » Settings » REST API and select the checkboxes for the types of endpoints you’d like to enable.
+After activating the REST API Extended add-on, you’ll need to configure its settings.
+To do this, navigate to AffiliateWP » Settings » REST API in your WordPress dashboard.

 Your site now has a complete CRUD REST API for interacting with your affiliate data.

-2. Managing Affiliates
+Managing Affiliates

 REST API Extended adds three endpoints, one each for creating, editing, and deleting affiliates on top of the two read-only endpoints already available in AffiliateWP core.